Homeownership has traditionally paid off in Finland

 Wealth (value appreciation + repayments)0181,152

-*The survey, which was commissioned by Nordea and conducted by Kantar Finland from 9 to 14 February 2024, interviewed 1,007 Finns aged 18–79 using an online panel.
-A 95% margin of error in an interview of 1,000 respondents is ±1.5–3% depending on the answer.
+*The survey, which was commissioned by Nordea and conducted by Kantar Finland from 17 to 23 September 2024, interviewed 1,161 Finns aged 18 to 79 using an online panel.
+An interview of 1,000 respondents with a confidence level of 95% has a margin of error of ±1.5–3% depending on the answer.

 Various forms of housing